markirch/sat-modulo-symmetries/docs/index.md

 smsg --help
 ```

+!!! tip
     SMS relies on a procedure called the _minimality check_ to filter out non-canonical isomorphic copies of graphs.
     This procedure is often fast, but has worst-case exponential running time.
     To avoid getting stuck in hard corner cases, we strongly recommend to use a time limit (cutoff) for the minimality check, by adding `--cutoff 20000`.
     This limits the number of recursive calls in the minimality check, but potentially results in incomplete symmetry breaking.
     The graphs can be filtered afterwards with tools like [Nauty](https://pallini.di.uniroma1.it/)'s `shortg`.

-### Using the Encoding Builder in Scripts
+### Custom Encodings

+Next, let us see how to create custom encoding scripts using PySMS.

-In the first example, we will see how to create a simple script that uses the `GraphEncodingBuilder` class to create constraints which describe graphs with 7 vertices and maximum degree at most 3.
+In the first example, we will create a simple script that uses the `GraphEncodingBuilder` class to create constraints which describe graphs with 7 vertices and maximum degree at most 3.

 ```python
 from pysms.graph_builder import GraphEncodingBuilder